 Fraser worked in the Building Services Department of what would become known as the Lambton Kent District School Board as a planning assistant, site supervisor and finally coordinator of sites and design until his retirement.
 He and his family have been involved in healthcare fundraising and other community organizations for three generations.
 He is a past chair of the Foundation of CKHA Board and served as Board Chair of the Sydenham District Hospital Foundation from 1993 until 2019, when it was amalgamated into the current CKHA Foundation.
 Fraser brings decades of insight and a unique passion to the Board of Directors.

 Greg is currently General Manager and principle owner of Five Amigos Broadcasting.
 He has been broadcasting on radio in Chatham-Kent since 1986 and he, along with a group of partners formed his own CKXS Radio in Wallaceburg in 2009.
 Greg has been involved with several nonprofit campaigns and organizations in Chatham-Kent, including as co-chair of the CKHA doctor recruitment campaign and the Foundation of CKHA Diagnostic Imaging Equipment Renewal Campaign, which raised more than $7.2 Million for healthcare in Chatham-Kent.
-Greg currently sits on the Board of the Children’s Treatment Centre and, until the time of amalgamation was the Board of the Sydenham District Hospital Foundation.
+Greg currently sits on the Board of the Children’s Treatment Centre and until the time of amalgamation was the Board Chair of The Public General Hospital Foundation of Chatham.

 Jim is the VP, Finance of TekSavvy Solutions Inc. With over 30 years of financial experience, Jim has been responsible for overseeing the financial operations for several large Chatham-Kent companies.
 Jim also serves on the Kent Minor Hockey Association’s Board of Directors where he also has managed their sponsorship initiatives.
 Jim’s financial expertise brings an insightful perspective to the foundation’s daily operations.